BendingSpoons/katana-swift/README.md

 ### defining the UI

-In Katana you declaratively define your UI components called `NodesDescriptions`.
-Each `NodeDescription` will describe itself in terms of its internal `state` , the inputs coming from outside, called the `props` and the UIKit component this NodeDescription will be rendered as, the `NativeView`.
+In Katana you declaratively define your UI components through `NodesDescriptions`.
+Each `NodeDescription` will describe a specific piece of UI in terms of its internal `state` , the inputs coming from outside, called the `props`, and the UIKit element associated with the component, the `NativeView`.

 ```swift
 struct CounterScreen: NodeDescription {